WASH and Shelter Program Manager

 - Develop needs assessment strategies, design interventions accordingly and contribute to building the capacity of Mercy Corps staff, as well as project stakeholders.

-- Provide technical oversight to the field teams and oversee the implementation of WASH and Shelter activities, including rehabilitation/renovation of water systems, solid waste management, hygiene promotion, as well as repairs of the partially damaged houses.
+- Provide technical oversight to the field teams and oversee the implementation of WASH and Shelter activities, including rehabilitation/renovation of water systems, solid waste management, hygiene promotion, as well as urgent repairs/upgrades of the partially damaged houses.

 - Work with Program team and Director of Programs to overcome implementation challenges based on practical solutions.